elastic/kibana/src/ui_framework/README.md

 ## What is this?

-The UI Framework provides you with UI components you can quickly use to build UIs, as well as interactive examples which document how they're supposed to be used.
-These UI components are currently only implemented in CSS and markup, but eventually they'll grow to involve JS as well.
+The Kibana UI Framework provides you with UI components you can quickly use to build user interfaces for Kibana.

+The UI Framework comes with interactive examples which document how to use its various UI components.
+These components are currently only implemented in CSS, but eventually they'll grow to involve JS as well.

-When you build a UI using this framework (e.g. a plugin's UI), you can rest assured it will fit into the overall Kibana UI.
+When you build a UI using this framework (e.g. a plugin's UI), you can rest assured it will integrate seamlessly into the overall Kibana UI.

+## How to create a new component

+There are two steps to creating a new component:

+1. Create the CSS for the component in `ui_framework/components`.
+2. Document it with examples in `ui_framework/doc_site`.

+### Create the component CSS

+1. Create a directory for your component in `ui_framework/components`.
+2. Create an `_index.scss` file and however many component SCSS files you need in this directory.
+Import the component SCSS files into `_index.scss`.
+3. Import the `_index.scss` file into `ui_framework/components/index.scss`.

+This makes your styles available to Kibana and the UI Framework documentation.

+### Document the component with examples

+1. Create a directory for your example in `ui_framework/doc_site/src/views`.
+Name it the name of the component.
+2. Create a `{component name}_example.jsx` file inside the directory.
+You'll use this file to define the different examples for your component.
+3. Add the route to this file in `ui_framework/doc_site/src/services/routes/Routes.js`.
+4. In the `.jsx` file you created, define examples which demonstrate the component.
+An example consists of a title, an optional description, an HTML file and an optional JavaScript file.
+It might help to refer to other examples to see how they're structured.

+The complexity of the component should determine how many examples you need to create, and how complex they should be.
+In general, your examples should demonstrate:

+* The most common use-cases for the component.
+* How the component handles edge cases, e.g. overflowing content, text-based vs. element-based content.
+* The various states of the component, e.g. disabled, selected, empty of content, error state.

 ## Benefits